jrazik/pelican_bibtexpub/README.md

 # pelican_bibtexpub
-render bibtex file of publications in pelican
+Render bibtex file of publications in pelican

+Adaptation of the bitex plugin of Vlad Niculae to my constraints and needs.